VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Another resource type that is only known in the Vx-context if the `Custom Resource' which can be used to interchange information from on Vx-Node to another and the resource management should be used to avoid multiple resources of the same content.

-A good example could by a native data contection to a propriatory server.
+A good example could by a native data connection to a proprietary server.
 One Vx Node represents this connection with its parameters (connection string) as a *custom resource*.
-Another Vx-Node knows the type of this *custom resource* and uses it to gather data from the connection. (the same technique is used by the original Database nodes from Ventuz, also the Serial Text node - COM does the same)
+Another Vx-Node knows the type of this *custom resource* and uses it to gather data from the connection (the same technique is used by the original Database nodes from Ventuz, also the Serial Text node - COM does the same).

 The example below defines two content nodes `MyConnectionCreator` which is responsible to create the connection and `MyConnectionUser` what is one user of this connection.
 The class 'MyConnectionResource' represents the actual resource object - the *connection* - and must implement `ICustomResource`.
 The *ParameterSet* must implement `ICustomResourceParameter<MyConnectionResource>`.
 That's it!